OCA/social/mail_full_expand/README.rst

 This module adds a button to all messages to read them in a floating window with their full contents.

+See also:
+'mail_read_new_window' module to open mail in a new browser window.

 Usage
 =====